fmenabe/python-clg/doc/source/configuration.rst

 ~~~~~~~
 **argparse link**: `<http://docs.python.org/dev/library/argparse.html#choices>`_

-This is a list indicating the possible values of the option.
+This is a list indicating the possible values for the option.

 action